 Environmental protection is a global issue and everyone must act to try and make up for the huge amount of damage that has been done.

 So next time you reach for that cute nick-knack ask yourself, do I need this?
 Will I use this item for a long time?
 Does it actually serve a purpose?

 I look at my niece and nephews, every Christmas they get huge amounts of plastic toys… huge amounts.
 Most of which are out of favour only a short time after Christmas day, some even earlier.
-They end up in the junk and in landfill where they just won’t go away.
+They end up in the dumpster of the Junk Removal Service and in landfill where they just won’t go away.